enterprisemediawiki/SemanticActions/README.md

 **Details** is where you can more fully describe the action and add incremental progress.

+**Resolution** is a field that only shows up when you mark an action as closed.
+Describe how the action was resolved.

 ### Action board
 An action board (like a kanban board) can be created on any wiki page and can be configured to display any set of actions based on status, labels, and related articles.